hbaktash/resting-rigid-bodies/README.md

 This is a simple simulation for dropping an objct on the ground.
 Momentum is not disabled yet and bounces, etc.. happen.

+## More build notes

+- manually pulled Polyscope for a recent update (initally detached at ..?)
+- manually pulled imgui to be able to use https://github.com/epezent/implot/tree/master (initally detached at 512c54bb)